What are the benefits of the industrial sector in the Philippines?

 - LISP IV in Malvar, Batangas

-- Hermosa Ecozone Industrial Park in Hermosa, Bataan
+- Hermosa Ecozone Industrial Park near Hermosa, Bataan

 - Cebu Light Industrial Park